MIT Alert is used to notify our community of the appropriate actions to take when a major emergency or dangerous situation impacts MIT.

 WEA is a Federal system that enables certain mobile devices to receive messages alerting them of imminent threats in their area.
 To learn more, please review this page.

 iOS device: Settings -> Notifications -> Toggle “Government Alerts” on

 Android device: Settings -> More -> Wireless and Networks -> choose “Cell Broadcasts” -> Toggle on

-MIT will only use your information to contact you in an emergency that requires you to take action.
-MIT will not use MIT Alert for purposes other than emergency communications and will not share your contact information.
+MIT will only use MIT Alert for emergency and safety communications and will not share any contact information.